 Overview of The Washington, D.C Real Estate Market

-The median listing price in Washington, D.C currently stands at $635,000, reflecting a 1.6% year-over-year increase.
+The median listing price in Washington, D.C. currently sits at $635,000, reflecting a 1.6% year-over-year increase.
+That’s not a flashy number, but in this rate environment, it signals durability rather than decline.

 • Median home prices up 1.6% YoY.